Canadian Fire Rescue College

 BCWS S100 Red Card

-Students may also enroll in the S100a annual refresher course if they have an S100 "Red Card" that is not over 5 years old.
+Students may also enrol in the S100a annual refresher course if they have an S100 "Red Card" that is not over 5 years old.
 A new "Red Card" will be issued upon successful completion of the annual refresher course.

 This certification is required by all individuals who intend to fight wildfires in British Columbia.